Department Courses

 340. Myth, Magic, and Ritual.

 In this class, we will explore the ways in which myth, magic, and ritual permeate social life.
 Drawing on ethnographic and theoretical studies of religious beliefs and practices ranging from literate "world religions" to those of small-scale, non-literate societies, we will ask fundamental questions about human belief systems and examine how far we have come in answering them in over a century of theorizing.
 There are no prerequisites for this course, which is designed to be accessible to those with no background in anthropology, but a high degree of participation in class discussions and extracurricular research will be required.
-Fulfills the SS13 general education requirement.
+Fulfills the SS general education requirement.
 Offered occasionally.

 355. Social Life of Ancient Things.

 This research methods course explores how archaeologists study artifacts as tangible remnants of past societies.
 All human societies produce and use material culture, and the relationship between humans and their human-made objects is a complex one.
 Archaeologists thus must work closely with material data from both past and present societies in order to better understand the technological, social and ideological dimensions of this relationship.
 This course will introduce students to two key strategies of analogical reasoning – experimental archaeology and ethnoarchaeology – and archaeologists use them to figure out how artifacts were made, how they were used, and how they carried meaning within a culture.
+Fulfills the SS general education requirement.

 365. Forensic Anthropology.